MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-sf.md

 ## Community

-We encourage all the Sales app users to visit and register on the [the Sales app community](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales).
+We encourage all users of the Sales app to visit and register on the [Sales app community](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales).
 The community has:

 -   Forums to connect with peers and discuss shared experiences.